Equalize student PARTICIPATION

 - The Scoring App should have a button that reads “More Scoring Options.”
 If you don’t see it go to the App’s “Home” screen (look at the bottom of the page that lists your Courses) and then “Settings.”
 In settings you can turn on “More Scoring Options” which has nine scoring choices instead of three.

 2. Unless you create a new Subcategory (or select a previously created Subcategory), your Participation scoring will be categorized as “General”.
 Designating a Subcategory allows you to have more than one “bucket” to choose students from.

-From the mobile App you many only apply the newly created Subcategory to the Course you are in.
-To apply a Subcategory to multiple Courses at once, sign in to your Teacher Dashboard from a laptop or desktop computer and go to: Settings/Subcategories.
+From the Effort Scoring App you many only apply the newly created Subcategory to the Course you are in.
+To apply a Subcategory to multiple Courses at once, sign in to your Teacher Dashboard (normally from a laptop, desktop, or tablet computer), go to: Settings/Subcategories, and select “+ New Subcategory.”

 Here are some possible extra buckets for the Participation category:

 - Whiteboard – use this bucket to select students to work sample problems on the whiteboard

 - Scorekeeper – use this bucket to select the scorekeeper during class quiz games

 - Teaching Asst. – passes out papers, collects papers, helps with demonstrations, runs errands, etc.